ajoyfuljester/comic-scrapper/README.md

 - download comic books from [azcomix.me](https://azcomix.me)
 - read downloaded comic books
-- compatibility mode to work with comic books that were obtained in another way (Local mode) apparently that's it, there are some settings though
+- compatibility mode to work with comic books that were obtained in another way (Local mode)
+- apparently that's it, there are some settings though

 # TODO:
-- raw mode, where you just put in url, because the site's search is broken
+- raw mode, where you just put in url, because the site's search is broken or go to A-Z list and scrap all the comic books... both seem useful
 - rename repository (i do not want to do - i am afraid it will cause problems)
 - add some kind of error messages (i do not want to do - too complicated)
 - add more stuff in Help tab (i do not know what to add)